latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 At the Genesis stage, a new component might have been *kludged* together from existing components or assemblies of existing components - an [MVP](https://) if you will.
 For example, according to Arthur (2009 p.
 131)[^arthur2009], Lawrence's first [cyclotron](https://en.wikipedia.org/wiki/Cyclotron) was assembled from parts that included a kitchen chair, a clothes tree, window glass, sealing wax and brass fittings!

 Having proven its worth (at least in the mind of the originator(s))[^originators] the new component then begins its journey along a path of further development.
 This is shown by arrow going left to right in the Wardley Map.
 During this process the component matures, or evolves, from a working technology towards a state that is more reliable, more efficient, more robust, and in doing is often augmented in a variety of ways.

-For example, take a jet engine.
+Consider the example of a jet engine.
 It consists of an air intake system, a compressor system (to compress the inducted air for combustion), a combustion system (to provide high-energy gas flow for the turbine), a turbine system (to drive the compressor and provide reactive thrust), and an exhaust section.(Otis, 1997)[^otis1997]

 [^originators]: Following Arthur (2007 p.
 279)[^arthur2007] I will call them *originators*, to avoid the lone eccentric connotation of “inventors”.

 Each of these in turn is supported, supplied, monitored and controlled by other sub-components: "the compressor system requires a variable vane actuating system (to set the vane angles appropriately to airflow velocity), and an anti-stall bleed system to control pressure surges (the tendency of the compressed air to blow backwards); the turbine system requires a blade cooling system, and a complicated set of shrouds and seals to prevent high-pressure gas leakage" (Arthur (2007 p.
 277)[^arthur2007]).

-The development of the component is ultimately driven by supply and demand competition in the market at later stages of maturity.
-We can therefore think of a component as existing it several different states over the duration of its evolution.
-This is illustrated in Figure 2, where we have a component in three states.
+The development of the component is ultimately driven by supply and demand competition in the market at different stages of maturity.
+We can therefore think of a component as existing in several different states over the duration of its evolution.
+This is illustrated in Figure 2, where we have shown a component in three states during its life-cycle.

 ![Figure 2](/assets/0001_Structural_Deepening_Fig2.png)
 **Figure 2.
 Evolution of a component from past to present through different realisations of the technology C[1] to C[3].
 At each stage of development the technology must be made reliable, improved, scaled up and adapted to purposes.
 As we move from states 1-3, engineers can test better techniques, solve encountered problems, and create performance improvements based on different operating conditions.**

-The initial working technology is in state C[1], at a previous time in the Genesis stage, C[2] is the current stage of the component in a Product stage and finally C[3] is an anticipated future at the Commodity stage [^stages].
+The initial working technology is in state C[1], at a previous time in the Genesis stage, C[2] is the current stage of the component in a Product stage and finally C[3] is an anticipated future stage in the Commodity stage [^stages].

 ## Purposed systems